bsshin71/awsutils/README.md

 when RdsEventNoti Lambda receives the event  from cloudwatch , then it deliver the event  received  to the telegram. the whole source code is simple and short, but  you can subscribe  the every event which occurred in RDS DB .

-## cdp-rudderbackend-src
-It is a backend api server source that can receive requests from rudderstack api.

 ## s3load2redshift-src
 when the new object is uploaded to s3 bucket , it's event be transfered to  AWS SQS